 There are a number of problems that you are going to encounter along the way.

-- First, many applications are required Paid versions, or are otherwise crippled unpaid versions with the intent of forcing you to pay for the upgrade.
-You really don’t want to pay for a version unless you know it is the product you want, and can do more than the free versions of which you are familiar.
+First, many applications are required Paid versions, or are otherwise crippled unpaid versions with the intent of forcing you to pay for the upgrade.
+You really don’t want to pay for a version unless you know it is the product you want, and can do significantly more than the freely available options.
 Really, there are great free versions available.
 Try one of them first.
 And second.
 And third.

-- Second, the most popular applications will have regular updates, and likely have user communities that are interested in sharing with you, and you with them!
+Second, the most popular applications will have regular updates, and likely have user communities that are interested in sharing with you, and you with them!
 Look for a popular one that will be around for awhile.
-The more popular, the more likely it will be around.
+The more popular, the more likely it will be around, and the more likely updates will be made available.

 Two that have bubbled to the surface for me are

-- As of this writing, my number one recommendation is the Open Source (that means free!), widely used (that means lots of support!)
-Open Shot Video Editor, https://www.openshot.org/
+As of this writing, my number one recommendation is the Open Source (that means free!), widely used (that means lots of support!)
+Open Shot Video Editor (will open in new window) https://www.openshot.org/

 Do you have a favorite?
 Tell me more!